Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Experiment

 \subsection{Quantization effect}

 It has been demonstrated above that the proposed method can work well as a computer software when waveform samples are present.
 Beyond being used offline, deploying the algorithm on front-end electronics is appealing because feature extraction can reduce the transmitted data substantially and thus decrease power consumption in the nuclear detector dataflow.
 For digital integrated circuits, it is much more economical to use low bit-width fixed point operations than floating point operations commonly used in computer software.
 To evaluate the effect of quantization, we quantize the weights and activations of the network to 8-bit fixed point and 6-bit fixed point, respectively.
 The procedure of quantization and fixed point operation is shown in Fig. \ref{fig:quant_flow}.
 The test results are shown in the bottom three rows of Table \ref{tab:exp_num} and also Fig. \ref{fig:exp_roc_quant}.
-In summary, using 8-bit quantization will shrink the performance slightly and the degradation is totally acceptable; using 6-bit quantization is more aggressive so as to influence the performance more obviously.
+In summary, using 8-bit quantization will shrink the performance slightly and the degradation is totally acceptable; using 6-bit quantization is more aggressive with a significant performance degradation.
 One should judge the most appropriate quantization scheme as a balance of cost and accuracy.